-Listed below are general guidelines and information for Scottsdale residents, businesses and fireworks vendors.
-If you have specific questions that are not addressed below, please call (480) 312-1855.
+Listed below are general and Scottsdale specific guidelines and information for Scottsdale residents, visitors, businesses and fireworks vendors.
+If you have specific questions that are not addressed below, please call 480-312-1855.

-The ordinance also sets penalties and liability related to the use of fireworks, and requires businesses selling consumer fireworks to display signage advising the use of such items is not allowed within city limits.
+The Ordinance also sets specific guidelines, penalties and liability related to the use of consumer fireworks and requires that the following local regulatory items be followed.

 permits, guidelines and vendor information